dceejay/RedMap/README.md

  - **weblink** : adds a link to an external page for more information.
 Either set a url as a *string*, or an *object* like `{name:"BBC News", url:"news.bbc.co.uk", target:"_new"}`
  - **addtoheatmap** : set to <i>false</i> to exclude point from contributing to heatmap layer. (default true)
  - **intensity** : set to a value of 0.1 - 1.0 to set the intensity of the point on heatmap layer. (default 1.0)
+ - **popup** : set to true to automatically open the popup info box.

 Any other `msg.payload` properties will be added to the icon popup text box.